 - 1. Number of On-Site Signs.
-Not more than one (1) for lease or one (1) for sale sign is to be placed on the property (one Assessor's parcel), except that property bounded by more than one (1) street shall be allowed one (1) for sale sign or one (1) for lease sign facing each street, to a maximum of no more than two (2) signs per property. - Size and Location.
+Not more than one for lease or one for sale sign is to be placed on the property (one Assessor's parcel), except that property bounded by more than one street shall be allowed one for sale sign or one for lease sign facing each street, to a maximum of no more than two signs per property. - 2.
+Size and Location.
 The size and location shall be determined according to Table 5.30.

-Table 5.30 Developed/Improved Property Zoning Districts Maximum Sign Area (square feet) Required Setback from Dedicated Public Street Right- of-way (feet) Required Setback from Dedicated Public Street Right- of-way with PUPFs (feet) M-1, M-2, MP, BP, SC, LC, GC, AC, TC, C-O, CC, C-1, C-2, NMC, CMC, CMZ 32 10 16 AG-160, AG-80, AG-40, AG-20, UR, IR, RR, A-80, A-20 24 25 31 AR-10, AR-5, AR-2, AR-1, A-10, A-5, A-2, A-2-B, A-1-A, A-1-B, O 16 20 24 RD-1, RD-2, RD-3, RD-4, RD-5, RD-7, RD-10, RD-20, RD-30, RD- 40, MHP, RM-2, Interim Estate Zones, Interim Residential Zones 5 10 14 SPA, DW Area and setback requirements in special zoning districts shall be determined by the type of use allowed and shall be consistent with the above standards.
+Table 5.30 Developed/Improved Property Zoning Districts Maximum Sign Area (sq. ft.)
+Required Setback from Dedicated Public Street Right- of-Way (ft.)
+Required Setback from Dedicated Public Street Right- of-Way with PUPFs (ft.)
+M-1, M-2, MP, BP, SC, LC, GC, AC, TC, C-O, CC, C-1, C-2, NMC, CMC, CMZ 32 10 16 AG-160, AG-80, AG-40, AG-20, UR, IR, RR, A-80, A-20 24 25 31 RD-1, RD-2, RD-3, RD-4, RD-5, RD-7, RD-10, RD-20, RD-30, RD-40; MHP, RM-2, Interim Estate Zones, Interim Residential Zones 5 10 14 SPA, DW Area and setback requirements in special zoning districts shall be determined by the type of use allowed and shall be consistent with the above standards.
 Undeveloped/Unimproved Property in any Zone 24 25 31

 - 3. Illumination.
 Signs shall not be illuminated. - 4.
 Sign Attachment.
 Signs shall be permanently attached as follows: - a.
 Permanently attached to structures. - b.
 Permanently attached to ground except that signs on skids are allowed in developed parking areas and sites under construction.
-All skids and framing for sign shall be painted either white or earth tone colors.

-- 5. Height.
+All skids and framing for sign shall be painted either white or earth tone colors. - 5.
+Height.
 If attached to buildings, the sign shall not exceed the roof line or parapet wall of the building.
-If freestanding, the maximum height is six (6) feet except when the site grade is lower than the grade at the right-of-way line, sign height may be increased so the bottom of the sign panel is equal to the elevation of the grade at the right-of-way line.
-In no case shall a sign exceed a total height of 10 feet. - 6.
-Portable Off-site Directional Signs.
-Notwithstanding the prohibition of Section 5.10.1.1, portable off-site directional signs may be utilized in conjunction with open house real estate sales activity provided that the directional portable signs do not exceed an overall size of nine (9) square feet including support, do not exceed a height of two and one-half $(2^{1}/2)$ feet, and are not located within the street right-ofway.
+If freestanding, the maximum height is six feet except when the site grade is lower than the grade at the right-of-way line, sign height may be increased so the bottom of the sign panel is equal to the elevation of the grade at the right-of-way line.
+In no case shall a sign exceed a total height of 10 feet.

+- 6. Portable Off-site Directional Signs.
+Notwithstanding the prohibition of Section 5.10.1.1, portable off-site directional signs may be utilized in conjunction with open house real estate sales activity provided that the directional portable signs do not exceed an overall size of nine square feet including support, do not exceed a height of 2.5 feet, and are not located within the street right-of-way.
 Signs may be on display only during those hours when the dwelling is open for public inspection. - 7.
 Time Limitation.
 Real estate signs shall be removed within 30 days after sale of the property or immediately upon being leased. - 8.
 Portable off-site directional signs located within County right-of-way are prohibited and may be removed/disposed of by County personnel without notice. - 9.
 Any sign in violation of any provision herein may be removed by County personnel without notice.